FAQ - Last update: November 26, 2014

 Q: How can I learn more about Gmap4?

 A: Go to the Gmap4 homepage and look at the FAQ and examples.
-You can also download the Gmap4 Help file and search it for "Quick Start".
+Also, the Gmap4 Help page has "Quick Start" information.
 This link displays the default Gmap4 map of the world.

 Q: How can I display contour lines on top of the Google aerial?